-Yes, there are times we are tough and strong.
-As I’ve gone through the corrections these past few days, rereading every post about when I had open-heart surgery, I’m reminded of how tough and strong we’ve been.
+Yes, there are times we are tough and robust.
+As I’ve gone through the corrections these past few days, rereading every post about when I had open-heart surgery, I’m reminded of how tough, and strong we’ve been.
 I experienced an awful recuperation requiring more surgery during the summer heat here in Marloth Park with no aircon in the living areas and many power outages at night.

 Today, on this hot day with the hole in my mouth still hurting, mozzies seeking out my flesh, leaving me unable to sit outdoors, I am stuck in the bedroom with the fan.
 It is sweltering, and the mozzies are on a rampage on the veranda.
 Tom sprayed, but they won’t quit biting me even with loads of repellent on, so I had to come indoors to sit on the bed with only the fan.
 I don’t want to use the electricity required to run the aircon during the day since we use enough at night to sleep.